On-Camera Sound Recording: Audio Basics

 The last thing to talk about is the recording codec, or the audio codec.
 So you’ve converted your audio from analog to digital, you’ve selected the preferred parameters (48 kHz, 24-bit), and now we need to save it.
 How are we going to save it, and what format do we choose?

 Some cameras don’t have an option when it comes to how the audio is encoded.
 If your camera records to something like AVCHD, H.264, or H.265, it’s going to be AAC audio.
 Is that terrible?
 No, but it is a lossy codec, meaning it takes information you could actually hear and throws it out the window in order to make the file size smaller.
-But as we mentioned before, audio doesn’t take up that much , so there’s no need to do that.
+But as we mentioned before, audio doesn’t take up that much space, so there’s no need to do that.
 It’s a bad route to go down because it creates a painful experience when it comes to editing the audio in post-production.

 So if you have the option to choose between a lossy codec like AAC and a lossless codec like WAV or AIFF, choose the lossless audio.
-You may have to up what your camera calls each codec if you have options: it may be PCM, LPCM, WAV, AIFF, etc. If it says it’s a lossy codec on the wiki, choose the other one.
-If you don’t have a choice, don’t worry about it, but when it comes to getting a new camera, make sure you have the option.
+You may have to look up what your camera calls each codec if you have options: it may be PCM, LPCM, WAV, AIFF, etc. If it says it’s a lossy codec on the wiki, choose the other one.
+If you don’t have a , don’t worry about it, but when it comes to getting a new camera, make sure you have the option.
 If you can, you want to choose uncompressed audio—this is going to make post-processing so much easier.

 Wrapping It Up!